section-engineering-education/engineering-education/articles/creating-professional-email/index.md

 ### Setting up DMARC (Domain Message Authentication Reporting)

 DMARC tells the email server how to handle suspect emails heading towards your inbox.
-You must have configured SPF and DKIM before you do so otherwise every email will fail this authentication step.
+You must have configured SPF and DKIM before you do so, otherwise every email will fail this authentication step.

 To set up, add a new TXT record with the name of `_dmarc.yourdomain.com`.
 The value depends on what kind of authentication you want to set up.
 This example `v=DMARC1; p=quarantine; rua=mailto:youremail@yourdomain.com; pct=100; sp=none` would move all suspicious emails to the spam folder and send you daily emails detailing which emails were quarantined.

 You can change the p value to none which would do nothing or r which would reject all suspicious emails.
 The pct parameter determines the percentage of emails that the authentication runs on.

-A typical process would be to start with allowing all emails through and then slowly raise the quarantine percentage and eventually reject until you're rejecting all suspicious emails.
-If you're worried about deleting legitimate emails then just use the example above which quarantines them instead.
+A typical process would be to start with allowing all emails through and then slowly raise the quarantine percentage until you're rejecting all suspicious emails.
+If you're worried about deleting legitimate emails then just use the example above, which quarantines them instead.

 ### Testing your New Email Account

 To test this all works correctly, we can use the [Mail Tester tool](https://www.mail-tester.com).
 Copy the email address provided and then send an email to it from your GSuite account.
 Once you've sent it, click the Then check your score button.

-If the You're properly authenticated test is checked green then you've set up all three spam protection features successfully.
+If the "You're properly authenticated" test is checked green then you've set up all three spam protection features successfully.
 You can click on the heading to find out in more detail whether your email passed DMARC testing, it had a proper DKIM signature and your SPF record works with your email server.
 Congratulations, your email is now secure.

 ### Adding your Email to your Devices

-Since you using GSuite or Office 365 then adding your new email to your devices is as simple as choosing Gmail or Office 365 and go through the automated setup on your favorite email client.
+Since you using GSuite or Office 365, adding your new email to your devices is as simple as choosing the Gmail or Office 365 option and going through the automated setup on your favorite email client.

 That's much easier than using another email provider because you have to configure an IMAP account and fill in all sorts of information like port numbers.